conroywhitney/whogrowsfoodfor.us/README.md

-# USDA Innovation Challenge
+# Eyes of Agriculture
 @conroywhitney's entry to the USDA Innovation Challenge 2015 ([usdaapps.devpost.com](https://usdaapps.devpost.com))

 ## Goals
+The aim of this project is to view the United States through the lens of the regions that produce our food -- through the eyes of agriculture.
-The aim of this project is to show not only where various agricultural products are produced around the country (both crop- and animal-based), but also to give a window into the land, communities, and methods that are involved in the production of our food here in the United States.
+This includes not only where various agricultural products are produced around the country (both crop- and animal-based), but also to give a window into the land, communities, and lifestyle that are involved in the production of our food here in the United States.

 To that end, this project has two key pieces of functionality: